 KEY TAKEWAYSSaaS companies need to rapidly and effectively meet the needs of their customers— and they need to implement a live chat service to do so.
-This guide will cover the benefits of chat for SaaS companies, the kinds of live chat solutions available, and the technical considerations for implementing that solution into your service.
-By the end of this guide, you’ll be able to decide on the best chat solution for your business and take the first steps to bringing it to your product.
+This guide will cover the benefits of live chat SaaS for technology companies, the kinds of live chat solutions available, and the technical considerations for implementing that software into your service.
+By the end of this guide, you’ll be able to decide on the best live chat software for your business and take the first steps to bringing it to your product.

 Often, to get in touch with a company, customers have to choose between submitting a contact form or spending time on the phone waiting for an agent.
 Even those with dedicated account managers can usually only reach out through email and hope for a speedy response.
-But, live chat has changed the nature of these interactions — for SaaS businesses and their customers alike.
+But, SaaS live chat has changed the nature of these interactions — for software companies and their customers alike.

-Live chat lets customers communicate directly with a representative of your company through text in an interface that’s familiar to anybody that’s used an instant messaging app.
+Live chat solutions let customers communicate directly with a representative of your company through text in an interface that’s familiar to anybody that’s used an instant messaging app.
 Now, whether customers have a dedicated rep or not, they have a direct, responsive way to connect with companies.

 The takeaway?
-SaaS companies need to rapidly and effectively meet the needs of their customers— and they need to implement a live chat service to do so.
-But, not all live chat is created equal, which is why this guide is here to help.
+SaaS vendors need to rapidly and effectively meet the needs of their customers— and they need to implement a live chat service to do so.
+But, not all custom built or SaaS live chat is created equal, which is why this guide is here to help.

-In this guide we will step through the benefits of chat for SaaS companies, the kinds of live chat solutions available, and the technical considerations for implementing that solution into your service.
-By the end of this guide, you’ll be able to decide on the best chat solution for your business and take the first steps to bringing it to your product.
+In this guide we will step through the benefits of chat for SaaS companies, the kinds of live chat solutions available, and the technical considerations for implementing the best software solution into your service.
+By the end of this guide, you’ll be able to decide on the best live chat software for your business and take the first steps to bringing it to your product.

-The role of live messaging for SaaS companies
+The role of live chat for SaaS companies

-First, one of the more intuitive use cases for chat is to improve and accelerate customer support.
-Chat is a powerful tool for support because it can be available to your customers wherever they are: as an on-website chat widget, such as in docs or on a pricing page, embedded directly in your product, or as a standalone helpdesk.
+First, one of the more intuitive use cases for SaaS live chat solutions is to improve and accelerate customer support.
+Online chat is a powerful tool for support because it can be available to your customers wherever they are: as an on-website chat widget, such as in docs or on a pricing page, embedded directly in your product, or as a standalone helpdesk.
 In any of these forms, chat lends two key advantages to your support team: speed and context.

 In terms of speed, live chat is faster than asynchronous support tools like email or contact forms.
 This lets customers reach out the moment they encounter an obstacle, meaning that your team can catch problems as they happen and resolve them before they become a major obstacle for your customers.